guettli/programming-guidelines/README.md

 the less likely is that your work will ever get merged.
 For me two weeks are ok, but five weeks are too long.

+Ten lines of improvement which get pushed to master today have much more value than 1000 of lines which are in branch which will never get pushed to master.

 ### Not one branch per customer